Jafar-Hussein/NewTodolist/README.md

 - **Connection to Frontend**: The deployed application on Elastic Beanstalk is connected to the [Frontend](https://github.com/Jafar-Hussein/AwsTodolist_Frontend) side using Fetch, Post, Patch, and Delete requests.
 - Elastic beanstalk is where i am hosting the application, i use the generated url and combine the spring boot endpoints to create a full url that has the crud operations that the frontend can use to interact with the backend.

-This is the pipeline process that i used to deploy the application to the cloud, i used github actions to build and test the application, then i used codebuild to build the application and run tests on it, then i used codepipeline to deploy the application to the cloud using elastic beanstalk.
+This is the pipeline process that i used to deploy the application to the cloud, i used github actions to build and test the application and identify errors in the code, then i used codebuild to pull the latest push to the main branch and build the application and run tests on it, then i used codepipeline to listen to the codebuild and deploy the application to the cloud using elastic beanstalk where it is going to be hosted on.
 ## Technologies
 - ***Java jdk 17***: This is the language that the application is written in.
 - ***Spring Boot***: This is the framework that the application is built on.